oceanprotocol-archive/tech-spikes-2017-to-2019/15-por-verifier-network/README.md

 	* In particular, "fixed number of required signature" approach is easier to be gamed as only limited number of singatures are required.
 	* "fixed percentage of required signature" can have the risk of sybil attack but the cost of such attack is high due to staking requirement.

+## 2.4 Challenge-Response Approach

+A much more lightweight approach is challenge respose design:

+* **Selection**: any node can register itself with on-chain smart contract and put in tokens as a stake to join the verifier pool.
+Each verifier in the pool can generate challenge and verify the proof on its own.

+* **Consensus**:
+	* verifiers in the pool continuously challenge the storage for data availability, where the target storage and dataset is randomly chosen;
+	* when the verifier cannot prove the data availability, it will raise a challenge against the storage for a specific dataset.
+The challenge will initiate a verification task that more verifiers are involved;
+	* depends on the verification result, the challenger will receive reward or get their stake slashed;
+	* if there is no challenge, Ocean assumes the availability of dataset is proved.

+* **Incentive**:
+	* challenger who successfully challenge the faulty storage will be given rewards as the incentive; otherwise, their stake will be slashed.

+# 3. POC

+After research meeting, we agree to move forward to implement a POC, which is a simplest and working solution.
+In particular, we will prototype the all-hands POA node approach with majority-win consensus.
+To make it more fun, we try to use Rust to interact with smart contract.